x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 - **Uninstall**: Remove the Exchange installation from a computer.
 You can use this mode from both the Exchange Setup wizard and unattended setup.

-- **Upgrade**: You're installing a CU on an existing Exchange server.
+- **Upgrade**: Install a CU on an existing Exchange server.
 You can use this mode from both the Exchange Setup wizard and unattended setup.

   > [!NOTE]
   > Exchange doesn't support in-place upgrades from previous versions.
 This mode is used only to install CUs.